Qiskit/RFCs/text/###-v2-provider-interface.md

 will benefit from performance imprpovements gained by the new interface because we won't be performing needless conversions everytime we run experiments.
 Another general benefit is this will result in a cleaner and better documented interface for working with backends and results.
+This will also hopefully give us a chance to refine the interface that users use for interacting with running experiments and results.

 Additionally, it makes the domains of what's part of IBMQ/IQX and what's part of terra much clearer.
 Right now to make changes to terra's interfaces this